Best Stud Finder Reviews 2022

 StudPop magnetic stud finder

 Electronic stud finders actively detect differences in wall density to find studs.
 They typically use batteries as a power source.
 Many can detect wood or metal studs and some have AC power detection.
 The simplest models help you find the edges of studs while others show you the entire stud width.
 These are more expensive than magnetic models, but not prohibitively so.
-Some of the best professional models still cost less than $25.
+Some of the best professional stud finders still cost less than $25.

 Franklin ProSensor 710 Stud Finder batteries